Gravitational Waves sourced by Gauge Fields during Inflation: Gauge field generation during inflation

 where we have absorbed all the prefactors depending solely on $\gaun$ in the $\bigO(1)$ -- assuming $\gaun$ is of order unity -- and taken $\bm{\E}^2\gg \bm{\B}^2$.
 We have also introduced the conventional inflationary slow-roll parameter

+Due to the less blue spectrum, for $\ga_1>0$, we obtain weaker constraints from back-reaction than in the case of pure axion inflation, see~\cite{vonEckardstein:2025oic,Barbon:2025wjl}.
 If $\gaun = 0$, these constraints are equivalent to the ones obtained in \cite{Barnaby:2011vw}, up to powers of $\gade$ which are handled differently.
 As $\ep$ is small, the first constraint coming from the correction to the inflaton equation of motion, \eqref{eq:backreaction-1st-condition}, is more stringent than the second one coming from the energy density of the gauge field, \eqref{eq:backreaction-2nd-condition}.